Operational changes coming….

 Dickinson yard switch job #2: this job will switch the team track, Electro-Met, the freight terminal, fertilizer plant, and grain elevator

-Photo below showing labeling of “new” Dickinson yard:
+Photos below of the “new” Dickinson yard:

 A short operations update here.
 Well, maybe not so short.
 In running the mine runs to Hitop, I must either shove a cut of hoppers out of Dickinson yard through the tunnel to Hitop, which I have seen and have known to be done on some WVa branch lines, or I can take the train up the branch above Hitop between there and Morris Fork, where a passing track/siding exists.
 There of course I can run around my train, then head downhill to switch out the Hitop mine.